Prin9/schedulo/README.md

 # Scope in-development

--> Add-on reminders to period slots
--> Flexible scroll-through for all day orders
--> Corrective weekly sync optionality
+Add-on reminders to period slots | Flexible scroll-through for all day orders | Corrective weekly sync optionality

 Note - This is a project in-progress and is, hence, not provided as a compiled application.
 However, users are free to export it for themselves via Godot

 Platform - PC | Android [Tentative]

+For any queries or discussion, mail to sbsenin@proton.me